florentLutz/FAST-OAD-CS23-HE/docs/documentation/models/propulsion/source/pemfc/models.rst

     A_{cross} = \frac {A_{cross} \cdot DAF } {AR}

 Where :math:`DAF` is the dimension adjustment factor, calculated as the power density of the Aerostak 200W divided by the maximum expected power density of the fuel cell.
-This factor adjusts the size based on whether the calculation considers the entire system or just the fuel cell stack.
+This factor adjusts the dimension based on whether the calculation considers the entire system or just the fuel cell stack.

 .. math::